 ENERGY EFFICIENCY EXEMPTION (EEE) TO THE REVENUE LIMIT: Per 2017 Wisconsin Act 59 (2017-19 Budget), school boards are prohibited from adopting a resolution to utilize the Energy Efficiency Exemption to the revenue limit after December 31, 2017, through December 3018.
 See Revenue Limit Exemption for Energy Efficiencies additional information.

 The information above is for general guidance.
 DPI does not interpret state statutes relating to holding the actual election, which includes ballots, polling issues and election laws.
-For legal or election logistical questions, please contact your legal counsel or the Government Accountability Board.
+For legal or election logistical questions, please contact your legal counsel or the Wisconsin Elections Commission.